openenclave/openenclave/samples/helloworld/README.md

 ## Build and run

+Open Enclave SDK supports building the sample on both Linux and Windows.
-Note that there are two different build systems supported, one using GNU Make and `pkg-config`, the other using CMake.
+Linux supports two types of build systems, GNU Make with `pkg-config` and CMake, while Windows supports only CMake.

+### Linux

-### CMake
+#### CMake

 This uses the CMake package provided by the Open Enclave SDK.